Alex E. Blazer

 His poetry scholarship focused on the relationship between critical theory and American poetry in the 1970s and 1980s.
 His research on the contemporary American novel examines the relationship between postmodern culture and existential madness.
 Recently, he has published published a journal article on the film Donnie Darko and presented conference papers on the graphic novel Fight Club 2 by Chuck Palahniuk, the television show Twin Peaks, and the debut novel A Short Film about Disappointment by Joshua Mattson.

 He teaches a variety of courses in twenty- and twenty-first century American literature, critical theory, and popular culture.
-Last spring, he taught Introduction to Film Studies and Global Horror Films.
-Last fall, he taught teaching Composition, Critical Theory, and Evolution of Film.
-In the spring, he is teaching American Literature and the Postmodern Novel.
+Last spring, he taught American Literature and the Postmodern Novel.
+Last fall, he taught Sci-Fi and Philosophy and Methods of Research.
+This spring, he is teaching Global Horror Films, and the Postmodern Film.

-His administrative and service roles include Secretary of University Senate and Secretary of Executive Committee of University Senate, member of the Master's Exam and Portfolio Committee, and advisor of Sigma Tau Delta and The Film Club.
+His administrative and service roles include Secretary of University Senate and Secretary of Executive Committee of University Senate, chair of the Master's Committee, and advisor of Sigma Tau Delta and The Film Club.

 Quote of the Month